xarbit/Sol/README.md

 ## About

 Sol is a native calendar application designed for the COSMIC desktop environment.
-Built using libcosmic's widget system, it provides a clean, intuitive interface inspired by Apple Calendar's design while following COSMIC's design language and responsive layout patterns.
+Built using libcosmic's widget system, it provides a clean, intuitive interface inspired by other popular Calendar's design while following COSMIC's design language and responsive layout patterns.

 The application will support CalDAV protocol for synchronizing events with calendar servers like Nextcloud, Radicale, and other standard CalDAV-compatible services.